Belo Horizonte’s Food Security Policy

 The city of Belo Horizonte in Brazil is a world pioneer in governance for food security.
-Its Municipal Law No. 6.352, 15/07/1993 set out a policy framework that is committed to the concept of food sovereignty: the right of peoples to define their own food and agricultural policies, to protect and regulate their production and trade in such a manner as to secure sustainable development, to determine the degree of their autonomy and to eliminate dumping on their markets.
+Its Municipal Law No. 6.352, 15/07/1993 established a historical milestone through the creation of the Municipal Secretariat of Supply, an organizational framework that is committed to the concept of food sovereignty: the right of peoples to define their own food and agricultural policies, to protect and regulate their production and trade in such a manner as to secure sustainable development, to determine the degree of their autonomy and to eliminate dumping on their markets.

 Belo Horizonte’s success story began in 1993 when the Brazilian ‘Movement for Ethics in Politics’ emerged and mobilised up to 30 million people.
 ‘Citizenship Action against Hunger, Poverty and for Life’ was based on principles of solidarity and human rights and involved social movements as well as political parties.
 People were viewed as citizens rather than consumers and food insecurity as a market failure requiring government intervention.